Nakama-Partnering-Services/nakama-plugin-sfdx/README.md

                                                                                     this command invocation

 DESCRIPTION
-  Map the paths in a given file to replace them with the actual project relative location for classes and triggers
+  Map the paths in a given file to replace them with the actual project relative location for classes and triggers.

+  Known Limitations: - Currently it only supports verification of coverage for apex classes, but not apex triggers nor flows.

 EXAMPLES
   $ sfdx nps:coverage:formatters:mappaths --path test-results/coverage/cobertura.xml --type cobertura